Softmod: PlayStation 3

 The PlayStation 3 has a couple of methods to achieve a softmod.
 All models of PS3 can be softmodded.

 Consoles that have factory installed (minimum firmware) version 3.55 or lower can install CFW (custom firmware) which is unofficial firmware.
-This includes: all fat models, slim 20xx and 21xx models, and earlier 25xx models - the latter only if the console was manufactured before December 2010 (datecode 0D or less is guaranteed; 1A is maybe).
+This includes: all fat models, slim 20xx and 21xx models, and some slim 25xx models - when manufactured before December 2010 (0C, 0D, 1A datecodes are guaranteed to be exploitable; 1B can be but not always).
 Later slim 25xx, slim 30xx, and all super slim models cannot install CFW.

 Installing CFW was made possible with code signing after the PS3's master key was leaked.
 Sony changed the key with firmware 3.56.
-If a vulnerable console has official firmware above 3.55 installed, the flash can be patched via a WebKit exploit which allows for a CFW install.
-Should the patching process be interrupted (e.g. power outage), it can brick the console.
+If a vulnerable console has official firmware above 3.55 installed, the flash can be patched via a WebKit exploit enables a CFW install.
+Should the flash patching process be interrupted (e.g. power outage), it is likely to brick the console.

-CFW grants complete control over the console, having access to LV0 (bootloader), LV1 (hypervisor), and LV2 (kernel/GameOS).
-This allows the running of homebrew, load game backups, bypass region checks, enter Factory Service Mode, change fan speed, RSX speed, grant access to root keys, as well as run PS2 ISOs on unsupported backwards compatible models (via software emulation).
-Some CFW implementations reinstate features Sony removed such as "OtherOS".
+CFW enables unofficial partial PS2 backwards compatibility, loading PS1/PS2/PS3 game backups, bypass region checks, enter Factory Service Mode, change fan speeds, overclock/underclock GPU, dump root keys.

+PS2 backwards compatibility for the PS3 models that contain PS2 hardware (A/B/C/E) can be enhanced by installing modified versions of the emulators, which is only possible with CFW.
+Also, the PS2 emulator that is done completely through software can have the emulated Emotion Engine (PS2 CPU) overclocked, up to 50% more, which interestingly leads to better performance for some PS2 titles over the PS2 hardware emulators.

+Some CFW implementations reinstate the "OtherOS" feature Sony later removed, that allows for loading a Linux distribution.

 The most supported PS3 CFW is Evilnat Cobra.

-The other softmod is PS3HEN (HEN).
+The other main softmod is PS3HEN (HEN).
 HEN is supported by all PS3 models.
 In order to use HEN, it is required to install HFW (hybrid firmware), another kind of unofficial firmware.
 This is a tether softmod, meaning HEN has to be enabled every time the console is powered on.

-HEN shares many CFW features - running homebrew, load game backups, bypass region checks, change fan speeds, and play installed PS2 Classics PKGs.
-The hypervisor (HV) is still active and periodically checks if the current code being executed is unsigned; there is a small chance it can lead to the console becoming unresponsive or shutting down, making HEN less stable than CFW.
+HEN enables unofficial partial PS2 backwards compatibility (via PS2 Classics installed as PKG file), loading PS1/PS2/PS3 game backups, bypass region checks, and change fan speeds.

+The hypervisor (HV) is still active when using HEN, and this can lead to the console crashing/hanging, making HEN less stable than CFW.